nsfinkelstein/blog/content/posts/2023-03-20-predictive-and-anomalous-curiosity.md

 it's penalized.
 It has an incentive to learn more about the kinds of situations that leave it least about to predict the future.

-The kind of curiosity I was writing about is different.
-The idea there would be to simulate the agent's "mental model" of the world by using a model trained by an unsupervised approach.
+The idea I wrote about was to simulate the agent's "mental model" of the world by using a model trained using an unsupervised approach.
 The agent might contain, in part, an auto-encoder element that encodes the full state of the environment or distinct objects in the environment.
-When the agent comes across input that the auto-encoder encodes poorly, it gets a poor reward, indicating that input is _anomalous_ in what the agent has seen so far.
+When the agent comes across input that the auto-encoder encodes poorly, it gets a poor reward, indicating that input is unlike what the agent has seen so far.

 I think human curiosity involves elements of both of these paradigms (and probably many others).
 It's true that we're constantly making predictions about what we think will happen as a result of